If you’re wondering, “Can I take out student loans for living expenses?” the answer is an unequivocal “Yes!”

 If you’re disabled, your cost of attendance may include expenses for special services you need, like personal assistance, transportation, equipment, and supplies.

 When it comes to spending student loans on housing and food, your cost of university attendance will depend on whether you’re living at home with your parents, in campus housing, or in an off-campus apartment or house.
 If you’re living off campus, the school will estimate “reasonable expenses” for your room and board.

 Be frugal when you estimate your costs and keep your borrowing to a minimum.

 The government doesn’t tell you how nice of a place you can rent or how fancy your meals can be, but if you spend more money on housing and food than budgeted in your school’s official cost of attendance, you may come up short of funds needed to pay for other expenses, like books.

 When tipped off, the government will investigate and prosecute fraudsters like a Denver couple who used 27 different identities to obtain hundreds of thousands of dollars in student loans they spent on personal expenses.
 But the main victim when you squander your own student loans on extravagances like lavish meals, trips or a night on the town is YOU.
 Remember, you’ll be paying the money you borrow back, with interest.

-Unfortunately, being smart about not living off student loans doesn’t take care of your bills.
-Here are some ways you can avoid getting into a tough financial position.
+(Unfortunately, being smart about not living off student loans doesn’t take care of your bills.)

 1. Minimize your borrowing expenses